pseale/advent-of-advent-of-code/README.md

-﻿# Advent of Code, 2015 and 2021
+# Advent of Code, 2015 and 2021

 Welcome!
+These are:

-These are my solutions in C#, constructed in JetBrains Rider.
+* my 2015 solutions in C#, constructed with JetBrains Rider
+* my 2021 solutions in C# 10, constructed with JetBrains Rider EAP.

 ### 2015 Goals